dw-flyingw/HPE-Nvidia-Vista-3D/rancher/RANCHER_SETUP.md

 The new `rancher/bootstrap_vista3d.sh` script orchestrates the full workflow:

 1. Logs into Rancher, generates kubeconfig, namespace and secrets by calling `setup_rancher_env.sh`.
-2. Ensures a working storage class (installs the Rancher Local Path Provisioner when `--storage-class local-path`).
+2. Ensures a working storage class (installs or repairs the Rancher Local Path Provisioner using the bundled manifest when `--storage-class local-path`).
 3. Renders the Vista3D Helm chart into a consolidated YAML.
 4. Applies the manifest to your cluster.